Minimal surface singularities are Lipschitz normally embedded: Minimal implies LNE

-\begin{proof}[Proof of Proposition \ref{lem:generic2}] Let $\pi \colon Y \to X$ be the minimal resolution of $(X,0)$ and let $\Gamma$ be its resolution graph.
+Let $\pi \colon \widetilde{X} \to X$ be the minimal resolution of $(X,0)$ and let $G$ be its resolution graph.
 Since $(X,0)$ is rational, then $\pi$ factors through the blow-up of the maximal ideal (\cite{A}).
 Assume $(X',p)$ is not smooth.
-Then $(X',p)$ has minimal resolution graph one of the connected components $\Gamma'$ of $\Gamma$ minus the $\cal L$-nodes.
-So $\Gamma'$ is a rational graph and $(X',p)$ is rational.
-Moreover, since the minimal cycle of $(X,p)$ is reduced, the minimal cycle of $(X',p)$ is also reduced and the multiplicity $m'$ of $(X',p)$ equals the number of $\cal L$-nodes adjacent to $\Gamma'$, i.e., the number of irreducible components of $E'$ containing $p$.
+Then $(X',p)$ has minimal resolution graph one of the connected components $\cal G$ of $G$ minus the $\cal L$-nodes.
+So $\cal G$ is a rational graph and $(X',p)$ is rational.
+Moreover, since the minimal cycle of $(X,0)$ is reduced, the minimal cycle of $(X',p)$ is also reduced.
+Then, by Proposition \ref{prop:minimal iff rational and reduced fundamental cycle}, $(X',p)$ is a minimal surface singularity. \end{proof}}

-Assume now that $(X',p)$ is smooth.
-Then by hypothesis, $p \not\in \Pi^*$.
-Since there is a branch of $\Pi^*$ through any singular point of $E'$, it implies that $p$ is a smooth point of $E'$.
-So the number of branches of $E'$ through $p$ equals $1$.
-This proves (i).